Top 10 JavaScript Array Methods Every Web Developer Must Know

 10. includes( )

 To determine if an array contains a specific value among the elements, the developers can use the includes( ) function.
-If the array string includes the specified value, it will return a ‘true’.
-If the specified value is not found, it will return a ‘false’.
+If the array string includes the specified value, it will return a 'true'.
+The specified value will return a 'false' if it is not found.

-It is worth noting that the characters for includes( ) method are case sensitive.
-While comparing, it checks whether the character is in capital letter or small letter.
+It is worth noting that the characters for the includes( ) method are case-sensitive.
+While comparing, it checks whether the character is in capital letters or small letters.
 Below is the syntax for the includes( ) method:

 arr.includes(valueToFind[, fromIndex])